jenkinsci/idea-stapler-plugin/CONTRIBUTING.md

 JDK 11 is the only pre-requisite.

-Run `./gradlew buildPlugin` or `gradlew.bat buildPlugin` to get the Gradel and all the necessary dependencies
+Run `./gradlew buildPlugin` or `gradlew.bat buildPlugin` to get Gradle and all the necessary dependencies

 ### CLI